-It is illegal to use a mobile phone without a hands-free set whilst driving.
-It is our policy that you should not use any mobile phone whilst driving without a hands-free set.
-You should pull over to the side of the road in an appropriate place before making or receiving any telephone calls.
-In the event of being unable to pick up a call because you cannot find a safe place to park, you must return the call as soon as conveniently possible.
+It is illegal to hold and use a mobile phone, sat nav, tablet or any device that can send and receive data whilst driving.

+It is our Company policy that you should not hold and use a mobile phone, sat nav, tablet or any device that can send and receive data whilst driving.
+You should ensure you are safely parked and you have turned off the engine before making or receiving any telephone calls.
+In the event of you being unable to answer a call because you cannot find a safe place to stop, you must return the call as soon as conveniently possible after you have safely parked and turned off the engine.